jaerith/EthgineLite/README.md

             }));
 ```

-Currently, there is no public method to create an Attribute.
+...
+    // INSIDE THE TEST SCRIPT
+    instance.addAttribute(web3.fromAscii('Language'), 64, 0, new String('ENG').valueOf(), true, false);
+...

 For now, the engine automatically creates three Attributes in the engine's constructor, but that could be changed easily.

 2.)
 Next, you need to create a RuleSet for containing the rules: